shobhitasthana1/shobhitasthana1/README.md

 I'm a **Full-Stack Developer** and **MCA student** based in **Kanpur, Uttar Pradesh, India**.

-I specialize in building modern web applications using the **MERN stack (MongoDB, Express, React, Node.js)** and enjoy creating clean, responsive interfaces combined with scalable backend systems.
+I specialize in building modern web applications using the **MERN stack** and enjoy creating clean, responsive interfaces combined with scalable backend systems.

 My focus is on building **practical, user-focused applications** that solve real-world problems while maintaining clean architecture and performance.